How to embroider on a baseball cap

-Are you an owner of a single needle embroidery machine who wonders if it is even possible to embroider on a baseball cap?
-I, too, at one point, had my doubts.
-And I waited a long time before I was brave enough to tried to embroidery on a baseball cap using my single needle embroidery machine.
+Are you an owner of a single needle embroidery machine who longs for a hat embroidery machine to be able to machine embroider on a baseball cap?
+Guess what?
+You don’t need any type of special embroidery machine.
+It’s actually possible to embroider on a baseball cap using your single needle home embroidery machine.
+I have to admit, though, I waited a long time before I was brave enough to try to embroider on a baseball cap using my single needle embroidery machine.

-Baseball caps are intimidating to embroidery on a single needle embroidery machine for a few reasons.
-One, baseball caps are curved and the surface of an embroidery hoop is flat.
+Baseball caps are intimidating to embroider on a single needle embroidery machine for a few reasons.
+One, baseball caps are curved and the surface of a home embroidery machine hoop is flat.
 For successful embroidery, you will need to flatten out this curve.
 Secondly, the area on which you will stitch is tough to access.
-But, despite these challenges, it is possible to achieve good results
+But, despite these challenges, it is possible to achieve good results.

 Why embroider on a baseball cap?

-Baseball caps make great gifts for almost anyone: men, women and children.
+Baseball caps are more than just a baseball fan’s best friend.
+They offer protection from the sun and shield you from your sweat.
+Plus, people of all ages wear them.
+Therefore, baseball caps make great gifts for almost anyone: men, women and children.
 Blank baseball caps are cheap and come in a variety of styles and colors.
 They are also easy to size.
 Most baseball caps have an adjustable strap in the back, allowing them to fit snugly on almost any head.

 By adding some embroidery, like a monogram, a fun design, a saying or even a nickname, you can create a truly one-of-a-kind gift.
-The possibilities are endless.
+The embroidery possibilities for a baseball cap are endless.
 If you are looking for some monogram inspiration, check out my post on the 10 best monogram designs.

 I once had a woman reach out to me via my Etsy store, wondering if I could digitize a silly hand gesture and embroider it on baseball caps for her girl friends.
 Ok – this sounds obscene, but the hand gesture was not – just weird.
 It was just a private joke among these women.
 My point is – baseball caps, specifically custom embroidered caps are always a winner.

-Precautions to take when you embroider on a baseball cap
+Precautions to take when embroidering on a baseball cap

 - Don’t try to embroider on a hat that is very stiff.
 Baseball caps that are more akin to trucker caps are stiff and won’t lay flat on your hooped stabilizer.